aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

 * Check the connection to testnet.
 * Query the sender account to make sure it exists.
 Use the following command for an account with index 0:`query account_state 0`
-* You can try quitting the client using `quit` or `q!`, and rerun the following command to connect to the testnet: `./scripts/cli/start_cli_testnet.sh` from the diem directory
+* You can try quitting the client using `quit` or `q!`, and rerun the following command to connect to the testnet: `./scripts/cli/start_cli_testnet.sh` from the aptos directory

 ## Sample outputs of additional query commands